The Dark Knight Rises: Plot

-Bane, a former member of the League of Shadows, leads an attack on a CIA plane over Uzbekistan to abduct nuclear physicist Dr. Leonid Pavel and fake Pavel's death in the crash.
-Meanwhile, eight years after the death of Gotham City District Attorney Harvey Dent and the arrest of the Joker, (Note: As depicted in The Dark Knight (2008)) organized crime has been eradicated in Gotham by the Dent Act, legislation that gives expanded powers to the police.
+Bane, a former member of the League of Shadows, leads an attack on a CIA plane over Uzbekistan to abduct nuclear physicist Dr. Leonid Pavel.
+Meanwhile, eight years after the death of Gotham City district attorney Harvey Dent and the arrest of the Joker, (Note: As depicted in The Dark Knight (2008)) organized crime has been eradicated in Gotham by the Dent Act, legislation that gives expanded powers to the police.
 Police commissioner James Gordon has kept Dent's killing spree a secret and allowed the blame for his crimes to fall on Batman.
-Bruce Wayne, still mourning the death of Rachel Dawes, has become a recluse, and Wayne Enterprises has stagnated.
+Bruce Wayne, still mourning the death of Rachel Dawes, has become a recluse.

-Bane conspires to help Wayne Enterprises board member John Daggett take over the company, and they begin by trying to buy Bruce's fingerprints.
-Burglar Selina "Catwoman" Kyle steals Bruce's prints from Wayne Manor for Daggett, but he double-crosses her, and she alerts the police, who pursue Bane and Daggett's henchmen into the sewers while Catwoman flees.
-The henchmen capture Gordon and take him to Bane, but he escapes and is found by Gotham City police officer John Blake, an orphan who has deduced Bruce's secret identity, and persuades Bruce to resume his vigilantism.
-Bane attacks the Gotham Stock Exchange and uses Bruce's fingerprints to verify a series of fraudulent transactions, leaving Bruce ousted from his company and bankrupt.
-Batman resurfaces to pursue Bane's henchmen.
-Fearing Bruce will get himself killed fighting Bane, his butler, Alfred Pennyworth, resigns in the hope of saving him after admitting to burning a letter that Rachel left for him saying she was going to marry Dent.
-Bane expands his operations and kills Daggett while Bruce and Wayne Enterprises' new CEO, Miranda Tate, become lovers.
+Bane conspires to help Wayne Enterprises board member John Daggett take over the company.
+Cat burglar Selina Kyle steals Bruce's fingerprints from Wayne Manor for Daggett, but he double-crosses her, and she alerts the police.
+Bane's henchmen capture Gordon in the sewers but he escapes and is found by steadfast Gotham City police officer John Blake, an orphan who has deduced Bruce's secret identity.
+Blake persuades Bruce to resume his vigilantism.
+Bane attacks the Gotham Stock Exchange and uses Bruce's fingerprints to verify fraudulent transactions, leaving Bruce ousted from his company and bankrupt.
+Fearing Bruce will purposely get himself killed fighting Bane, his butler, Alfred Pennyworth, reveals to him that Rachel was going to marry Dent, and thus, Bruce should let her go.
+When Bruce does not give up, Alfred resigns and leaves Wayne Manor.
+Batman encounters Selina, and both narrowly escape Bane's henchmen.
+Bane kills Daggett to pursue his own goals while Bruce and Wayne Enterprises's new CEO, Miranda Tate, become lovers.